 The Next Big Thing You Missed: A Would-Be Dropbox Meant to Thwart the NSA

 BitTorrent Sync.
 Photo: Ariel Zambelich/WIRED BitTorrent was best known as an internet protocol that let people swap pirated movies and music at the expense of big Hollywood studios and record labels.
-But then came a Belarusian engineer named Konstantin Lissounov.
 About a year ago, Lissounov joined a hackathon sponsored by his employer, BitTorrent Inc., a company that seeks to transform the peer-to-peer protocol into a legitimate means of file-sharing for both consumers and businesses, and in a matter of hours, he slapped together a new BitTorrent tool that let him quickly and easily send encrypted photos of his three children across dodgy Eastern European network lines to the rest of his family.
-The tool won first prize at the hackathon, and within a few more months, after Lissounov honed the tool alongside various other engineers, the company delivered BitTorrent Sync, a Dropbox-like service that lets you seamlessly synchronize files across computers and mobile devices.
-BitTorrent Inc.
+The difference is that, thanks to the BitTorrent protocol, which connects machines without the help of a central server, the service isn’t controlled by Dropbox or any other organization, including BitTorrent itself.
+BitTorrent Inc. Klinker believes his ten-year-old company’s fortunes are closely tied to this new tool.

 Related: Torrent P2P /Streaming